"It—It's…It's Darkk!" Mike seized Jane's sleeve in alarm, shaking it uncontrollably.

 It was a rare case to discuss, but it often happened with Facade.

-Whenever he became way too reckless with himself—like deciding to cover a distance from the peak of a tall tower right to ground level—his black coverage took a heavy aftershock and left him with a small scar.
+Whenever he became way too reckless with himself—like deciding to cover a distance from the peak of a tall tower right to the ground level—his black coverage took a heavy aftershock and left him with a small scar.

 Just a scratch worth bleeding.